 Originally I was a boy from Maine with a dual cassette deck, making cut-up sound collages from what I heard on the radio.
 Then one thing led to another….

-Today, I design sounds to convey information, influence decisions, extend diegetic space, and guide emotions, whether it’s for a game, an application, a film, or an environment.
-My most recent sound design has been mostly in service of real-time, procedural interactive installations; prototypes for consumer electronics products and applications; and short films.
+Today, I design sounds to convey information, influence decisions, extend diegetic space, and guide emotions.
+My most recent sound design and audio editing services have been used in interactive installations, audio branding, prototypes for consumer electronics products, software applications, podcasts, and short films.
+To this end, I utilize field recordings, found objects, synthesized sounds, and even build my own props and instruments.

 So, let’s tell some stories.
 Create some experiences.
 Make people feel.
 Reach out, and let’s make some noise together.